• Skip to main content

 In addition to the high quality stories, each book includes comprehension questions to ask before, during, and after the reading – PLUS a vocabulary lesson connected to the text.

-As I write this, just the first set of books is complete, but I think it’s a must-own for anyone building up a decodable library for kids just getting started with reading.
+As I write this, both the first and second sets are complete.
+I really think these sets are a must-own for anyone building up a decodable library for kids just getting started with reading.

 Just Right Reader